ctsit/redcap_chart_field/README.md

 ![Chartjs configuration](img/chartjs_config.png)

-Note the highlighted area on image above - Piping is being used in order to dinamically populate the chart data (`[data_1]`, `[data_2]`, etc) - so each record entry or survey has its own chart results.
+Note the highlighted area on image above - Piping is being used in order to dynamically populate the chart data (`[data_1]`, `[data_2]`, etc) - so each record entry or survey has its own chart results.

 Obs.: as the example above, Piping wildcards must be used between quotes (single or double), e.g. `'[data_1]'`.